cbonello/flutter_app_intents/website/docs/examples.md

 4. Try restarting the Shortcuts app

 **Siri not recognizing commands?**
+1. **Enable Siri toggle first**: In Shortcuts app → [Your App] Shortcuts → Toggle ON the Siri switch
-1. Use exact app name in voice commands
+2. Use exact app name in voice commands
-2. Try manual shortcuts first to help Siri learn
+3. Try manual shortcuts first to help Siri learn
-3. Add custom phrases in Settings > Siri & Search
+4. Add custom phrases in Settings > Siri & Search

 For detailed troubleshooting, see the [Troubleshooting](troubleshooting) section.